Bira/octopus-carnival/_posts/2025-04-02-wir-dscc-crodlu.md

 their young for training as mounts.

 This means that crodlu are a common sight among groups of sapient humanoids.
-They make for unpredictable and aggressive mounts, but those are good traits to have in something you want to ride into battle.
+They make for ornery mounts, but that's a good trait to have in something you want to ride into battle.

 ## The Numbers